Intron-A (Injection Solution)

 What are some things I need to know or do while I take Intron-A?

-For all patients taking Intron-A (interferon alfa-2b injection solution):
+For all uses of Intron-A (interferon alfa-2b injection solution):

 - Tell all of your health care providers that you take Intron-A (interferon alfa-2b injection solution).
 This includes your doctors, nurses, pharmacists, and dentists.